 The physical density operator is objective in nature, the only limitations in its determination being in the usual practicalities of the laboratory settings where the states are manufactured.
-The pricing operator, on the other hand, if classical finance theory is any guide in the matter \cite{arrow debrue, bingham kiesel, dothan, duffie, etheridge, follmer schied}, will be determined by the collective appetite for risk and reward among market participants and also perhaps by supply and demand related considerations.
+The pricing operator, on the other hand, if classical finance theory is any guide in the matter \cite{arrow debreu, bingham kiesel, dothan, duffie, etheridge, follmer schied}, will be determined by the collective appetite for risk and reward among market participants.
 Hence, as in all markets, prices will be subject to fluctuation and change over time and may even be amenable to a Bayesian treatment.
-In the one-period setting that we have investigated here, the pricing operator simply is what it is, and all we can say of a definite nature about it is that it exists and that the pricing operator and the physical density operator are equivalent, as we have seen in Proposition \ref{prop:1}.
+In the one-period setting that we have developed here, all we can say {\em a priori} of a definite nature about the pricing operator is that it exists and that the physical density operator and the pricing operator are equivalent, as we have seen in Proposition \ref{prop:1}.

-In the one-period version of the theory we have presented, one can be agnostic on the matter of dynamics.
-This is because $\hat p$, $\hat q$ and $P_{0T}$ are specified at time $0$ and no further data are required.
-By the time one reaches $T$, however, the physical state will have evolved from the initial state $\hat p$ to a new state $\hat p_T$ given by
+In the one-period version of the theory, one can be somewhat agnostic on the matter of dynamics.
+This is because $\hat p$, $\hat q$ and $P_{0T}$ are specified at time $0$ and no further data are needed apart from the observable $\hat X_T$ being measured at time $T$.
+From a dynamical perspective it is convenient to work in the Heisenberg representation.
+Then $\hat p$ and $\hat q$ are fixed and $\{ \hat X_t\}_{t\geq0}$ is dynamical, given by